ocf/ocfweb/README.md

 failing tests—Jenkins will refuse to deploy your code, and nobody will be able to deploy until fixing it.

+If you make a pull request to the OCF GitHub organization from your fork of ocfweb, Jenkins will attempt to build your branch, and if your build fails, you can log into [Jenkins](https://jenkins.ocf.berkeley.edu) with your OCF account credentials to see which tests you've failed and fix them.
+Almost invariably it's something `pre-commit` would have caught.

 ### Running pre-commit